 It is likely that the "EEO is the Law" poster will be revised in light of changes in the new regulations; for example, the new poster will reflect the change in the terminology used to describe the veterans protected by VEVRAA.
 Even though OFCCP is working with the Equal Employment Opportunity Commission (EEOC) to revise the poster, contractors should continue using the existing poster.
 OFCCP will post a notice on its Web site to let contractors know when the new poster is available for use.

 Effective Date and Compliance Schedule

-The Final Rule becomes effective on March 24, 2014.
-Contractors should expect to comply with the nondiscrimination provisions of the regulations as of this effective date.
+The new regulations became effective on March 24, 2014.
+Contractors should be in compliance with the nondiscrimination provisions of the new regulations as of this effective date.
 However, OFCCP is providing contractors with an extended compliance date for the Affirmative Action Program requirements in Subpart C. During this extended period, OFCCP will provide technical assistance to facilitate the transition for contractors.

-No. Contractors with an AAP in place on the Final Rule’s effective date may maintain that AAP until the end of their AAP year and delay their compliance with the AAP requirements of Subpart C of the Final Rule until the start of their next AAP cycle.
-Contractors are nevertheless encouraged to begin updating their employment practices and IT systems to come into compliance with the revised requirements of Subpart C of the Final Rule as soon as possible.
-In addition, contractors are reminded that they must comply with the other requirements of the Final Rule, in subparts A, B, D and E, by the effective date.
+Contractors with an AAP in place as of the effective date of the new regulations (March 24, 2014) may maintain that AAP until the end of their AAP year and delay their compliance with the AAP requirements of Subpart C of the new regulations until the start of their next AAP cycle.
+Contractors are nevertheless encouraged to begin updating their employment practices and IT systems to come into compliance with the revised requirements of Subpart C of the new regulations as soon as possible.
+In addition, contractors are reminded that they must be in compliance with the other requirements of the new regulations, in subparts A, B, D and E, as of the effective date.

-The Final Rule makes several changes to the definitions section of the regulations:
+The new Section 503 regulations make several changes to the definitions section of the regulations: